“I would advise against flying the Unsinkable III into the midst of angry dragons, Captain.”

 “Do you have any thoughts on how to find Araminth’s parents, Captain?”

-“Yeah!
-Look to the sky or look for smoke on the ground!
-The nine hells Havelock, I know I’m flying us blind!”
-My-re snapped.
-The Shagornan elven crew’s eyes turned at her raised tone.
-Snorting, she didn’t ask to be captain and didn’t want the responsibility.
-There was awkward silence for several heartbeats.
-Cursing under her breath, My-re then began pacing again.
+“Yeah, search the sky or look for smoke on the ground.
+The nine hells Havelock, I know I’m flying us blind,” My‑re snapped.
+The Shagornan Elven crew’s eyes turned at her raised tone.
+She snorted.
+She hadn’t asked to be captain and didn’t desire the responsibility.
+An awkward silence fell.
+Cursing under her breath, My‑re then began pacing again.

 “Captain!
 Starboard side!
 Dust high in sharp columns!
 Movement on the ground!”

-My-re ran to the right side of the ship.
-There was a large mass of men moving in the far distance.
-Pulling a spyglass from her belt confirmed Rirorni cavalry was on the move.
-In addition they were flying yellow banners; the color of the Great Khan Karameikos.
+My‑re ran to the right side of the ship.
+A large mass of men moved in the far distance.
+Pulling a spyglass from her belt confirmed that Rirorni cavalry were on the move.
+In addition, they were flying yellow banners, the color of the Great Khan Karameikos.

-Rushing to the navigation wheel, My-re said to a Shagornan elf, “Follow that group, but stay high with the sun above us.
-I don’t want to be spotted.”
+Rushing to the navigation wheel, My‑re told a Shagornan Elf, “Follow that group, but stay high with the sun above us.
+I don’t wish to be spotted.”

 “Perhaps.
 However, they’re in a hurry to be someplace important and possibly somewhere we’ll want to be,” My‑re replied.